Skip to Content

 How can an EDO access their awarded tax credits?

-EDO can access their tax credits through their log-in credentials at the My Alabama Tax Portal.
+EDOs can access their tax credits through their log-in credentials at the My Alabama Tax Portal.
 Click here for more helpful details.

 How does a Donor reserve their tax credits?